bthate/genocide/docs/index.rst

 :ref:`basis to prosecute <reconsider>` of the prosecutor to get the king in his cell and his genocide, thereby, stopped.

-Article 15 allows for a cooperation between court and prosecutor to "act on their own" and have this arrest also happening.
+Article 15 allows for a cooperation between court and prosecutor to "act on their own" and have the king arrested.

 .. raw:: html